-When a person has atrial fibrillation (A-fib), the electrical signals don’t conduct like they usually would.
+With A-fib, the electrical signals of the heart do not conduct like they usually would.
 As a result, the top portions of the heart may contract several times or out of time with the chambers in the bottom portion of the heart.

 One of the ways a doctor will monitor A-fib is by examining an electrocardiogram (EKG).
 This painless test uses electrodes applied to different locations on the chest to measure the heart’s electrical activity.